Loading weather forecast...

 The following is a generalization of Denali's weather.
 For detailed info like historic temperatures at certain seasons, precipitation, etc., please see our detailed weather & climate data.
 Weather in Denali is extremely variable.
 Changes in weather often occur without warning.
 Many of our rangers tell visitors to expect sun, wind, rain, and clouds, and expect them all on the same day.
 Snow can fall any month of the year, particularly in the mountains.

-When talking about weather, "summer" means late May through early September.
+When talking about weather, "summer" generally means late May through early September.

 Winters can be extremely cold with temperatures ranging from -40 degrees Fahrenheit and colder, to high 20s on warm days.
 This kind of extreme cold typically begins by late October or early November, and runs through March.

-Both seasons are quite short.
-Spring weather, in April and early May, sees highs into the 40s or 50s F, and lows near or below freezing.
+Both spring and fall seasons are quite short.
+Spring weather, which might occur in late April and early May, sees highs into the 40s or 50s F, and lows near or below freezing.
 In extreme years, however, winter temperatures (below freezing) linger until nearly the start of summer.